njandoglobaltech/java-web-app/README.md

 - Have created a directory <project01> for the project I am carrying out.
 - Have initialized the project01 directory by running the <git init> command
+- Have created my project repository and added to my git local repo
+- The alias name is p1 <git remote -v>
+- Have pushed my work to GitHub